micmejia/bible-dump/AMPC/Mark/Mark 13.md

-And unless the Lord had shortened the days, no human being would be saved (rescued); but for the sake of the elect, His chosen ones (those whom He [^l]picked out for Himself), He has shortened the days.
+And unless the Lord had shortened the days, no human being would be saved (rescued); but for the sake of the elect, His chosen ones (those whom He picked out for Himself), He has shortened the days.